billdong9/niodb/README.md

 ```

 ## Getting Started
-### Set / Get the value of a key
+### Setting / Getting the value of a key
-Set a key in the database to hold a value is very simple, just like assigning a value to a JavaScript object:
+Setting a key in the database to hold a value is like assigning a value to a JavaScript object:

 ```javascript
 import { Nio } from 'niodb'